Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments

-The formulations in \eqref{eqn:basis-form} and \eqref{eqn:mm-basis-form} are basis representations based on harmonic basis functions.
-A suite of different basis functions has been employed in the computer experiments literature, including wavelets \citep{bayarri2007computer}, principal components \citep{higdon2008computer,chang2014fast,chang2015binary}, Gaussian kernels \citep{bhat2013inferring}, and spherical harmonics \citep{chang2019computer}.
-To the best of our knowledge, however, harmonics has not been used to characterize the periodic behavior in computer model calibration literature. \cite{chang2019computer} used spatial harmonics to facilitate computation by reducing the rank of the spatial covariance matrix to avoid prohibitive matrix computation in the likelihood evaluation, not to model the cyclical behavior using the basis representation.
+The formulations in \eqref{eqn:basis-form} and \eqref{eqn:mm-basis-form} are harmonic basis representations.
+A suite of different basis functions has been employed in the computer experiments literature, including wavelets \citep{bayarri2007computer}, principal components \citep{higdon2008computer,chang2014fast,chang2015binary}, and Gaussian kernels \citep{bhat2013inferring}.
+To the best of our knowledge, however, harmonic basis functions have not been utilized to characterize the periodicity of the model outcome in computer model calibration literature.